 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that hits all the marks.
-It provides specific capabilities, comprehensive trigger terms including both natural language phrases and CLI commands, explicit 'when to use' and 'when not to use' guidance, and clear boundaries that distinguish it from related skills.
-The use of third person voice and concise structure make it highly effective for skill selection.
+This is an excellent skill description that covers all dimensions thoroughly.
+It provides specific capabilities, rich natural trigger terms including CLI commands, explicit 'when to use' and 'when not to use' guidance, and clear boundaries that distinguish it from related backend/workflow skills.
+The inclusion of negative triggers is a particularly strong practice for reducing conflict risk.

 | Dimension | Reasoning | Score |